 Allocation of Rights: Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR)

-SBIR and STTR are programs offered by the federal government to encourage the growth in an infant industry; these programs come attached with some federal guidelines regarding intellectual property rights that is referred to as allocation or rights.
+SBIR and STTR are programs offered by the federal government to encourage the growth in an infant industry; these programs come attached with federal guidelines regarding intellectual property rights also referred to as allocation or rights.

 The purpose of this agreement is to license University’s intellectual property to external entities.
 Typically, this is used to allow a company to further develop and commercialize an invention.